MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

     *   `representative` This workload runs through 12 common sites across 4 tabs, spending a minute and a half on each one, with some meaningful interaction with each of them.
 This workload takes 18 minutes to complete and requires credentials to be specified in `credentials.json` for Facebook and Gmail.
     *   `heavymultitab` This workload runs through 8 sites all in different tabs, with interaction on each of them.
 It represents heavy usage of the browser especially across many tabs.
 It takes about 8 minutes to complete and requires credentials to be specified in `credentials.json` for Facebook and Gmail.
+    *   `simple` This is a simple workload that finishes quickly for testing purposes.
+It does not require any credentials.

 *   **-scenario|-s** Selects the scenario or scenarios to run.
 This option must be provided unless a workload is provided instead.
 Multiple scenarios can be selected by separating each scenario with a space.
 Scenario names are not case sensitive.
 E.g. `-s wikipedia gmail facebook`.
 When multiple scenarios are selected, they will all be run on every browser, in the order they were provided, all in different tabs.
 When a scenario completes and there's additional scenarios after it, it will be left running in a background tab.
 The possible options are: